lqbweb/logging-log4j2/README.md

 Many JUnits have been removed due to the amount of work of adapting them to run on java 6.

-Also, I have only tested it with slf4j and some abstract actions, and a rolling appender.
+Also, I have only tested it with slf4j and some abstract actions and conditions (like IfFileName, and IfLastModified), and a rolling appender.

+I have replace the use of Java NIO2, with apache commons io 2.5.